SLFNHA Services Update

 Nodin Child and Family Intervention Services

-Nodin Child and Family Intervention Services (Nodin CFI) still operates during the COVID-19 pandemic, providing mental health services either by phone/Ontario Telemedicine Network or in-person counselling at our main office.
-Most of our staff started tele-working effective March 23, 2020 while a selected amount remain at the worksite.
-Below details each of Nodin’s services and how they are supporting clients and communities during this time.
+Nodin Child and Family Intervention Services (Nodin CFI) has been providing mental health services all along during this COVID-19 pandemic, either by phone/Ontario Telemedicine Network, or in-person counselling at our main office.
+The majority of staff started tele-working on March 23, 2020 while a selected amount remained at the worksite.
+We are in the process of planning on how to return to normal practice, however currently the below details each of Nodin’s services and how they are supporting clients and communities right now.
+Please disregard any previous service updates from Nodin CFI as phone numbers, for example, changed.

 Nodin’s main reception continues to operate, connecting callers to services and staff.
 The number for reception is 807-737-4011 and toll-free number is 1-800-446-7863.

 Intake continues to operate and receiving referrals, including self-referrals.
 Fax referrals to 807-737-7532 and/or if you have questions or are self-referring please call Linda Chikane-Chapman, Intake Manager, at 807-737-6142.
-Referrals can be found on SLFNHA's website and/or calling the Intake Manager.
+Referral forms can be found on SLFNHA's website and/or by calling the Intake Manager.

 Outpatient Mental Health Service